Kruger National Park Day Birding – Top birding in the world-renowned park!

 Likely Birds: : Crowned Eagle, Barratt’s Warbler, Orange Ground Thrush, Brown Scrub Robin, Cape Canary, Bush Blackcap, Eastern Bronze-naped Pigeon, Black-fronted Bushshrike, Southern Tchagra, Red-necked Spurfowl, Swee Waxbill, Red-collared Widowbird and Gurney’s Sugarbird.

-Another picturesque mountainous area with pristine Afromontane forest patches, with small streams that cascade down the hills in ferns and moss-rich gullies, is the Magoebaskloof.
+Magoebaskloof is a picturesque mountainous area with pristine Afromontane forest patches and small streams that cascade down the hills in ferns and moss-rich gullies.

 Likely Birds: Yellow-streaked Greenbul, Bat Hawk, Cape Parrot, Black and African Emerald Cuckoo, Narina Trogon, Green Twinsport, Square-tailed Drongo, Olive Woodpecker, Orange Ground Thrush, Black-fronted Bushshrike, Buff-spotted Flufftail, Tambourine and Lemon Dove and the White-starred Robin.